Saj1234/llm-document-analysis/README.md

 Once the container stars the MongoDB connection will be on `mongodb://localhost:27017/`

-1. Running the app as a Chat Application
+1. **Running the app as a Chat Application**
 You can run this app locally as a chat application using the `app.py` file.
 The app has been tested with Python 3.12.1.
-Make sure the MongoDB database is setup properly and with either the docker container option or the local installation options.
-Runnng on the docker container would be the easier option for testing locally.
+Make sure the MongoDB database is setup properly with either the docker container option or the local installation option.
+Running on the docker container would be the easier option for testing locally.

 - Create a `.env` file inside the `app` folder with the following content and set the values such API Keys other relevant information: